 The Practical Scope2 of the CRM is expressed in terms of the current reference standards for museum documentation that have been used to guide and validate the CRM's development.
-The CRM covers the same domain of discourse as the union of these reference standards; this means that data correctly encoded according to any of these museum documentation standards can be expressed in a CRM-compatible form, without any loss of meaning.
+The CRM covers the same domain of discourse as the union of these reference standards; this means that data for data correctly encoded according to these museum documentation standards there can be a CRM-compatible expression that conveys the same meaning.